Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Unmanaged-Disk-Deprecation-Guidance.md

 ## Updating ARM template

-Below is a diff of ARM template changes needed to change provisioning from unmanaged to managed disks for the OS disk.
+Below is a diff of ARM template changes needed to change provisioning from unmanaged to managed disks for the OS disk for a 5 node cluster.

-> ### :exclamation:NOTE: Additional changes may be necessary for different environments and for additional disk types, for example, 'Data Disks'.
+> ### :exclamation:NOTE: Additional or different changes may be necessary depending on configuration and for additional disk types, for example, 'Data Disks'.

 ```diff
 diff --git a/sf-1nt-5n-1lb-managed-disks.json b/sf-1nt-5n-1lb-managed-disks.json